Questions and Answers on African Swine Fever (ASF)

 What is African swine fever and does it occur in Germany?

-African Swine Fever is a severe viral infection that only affects domestic pigs and wild boars.
-Since 2014, the animal disease has spread across the Eastern European countries in particular.
+African Swine Fever (ASF) is a severe, highly infectious and incurable viral infection that only affects domestic pigs and wild boars and is almost always fatal to the infected pigs.

 The risk of infection is especially high when pigs have come into contact with the blood or cadaver of an infected animal.